 that specifies the index at which to end the extraction of characters from the string.
 If the

-function is returning a substring of the input string str
+The substring function is returning a substring of the input string str starting at

 to convert to lowercase.

-method is being called on the input string str
+The toLowerCase method is being called on the input string str, converting all

 characters to lowercase, and then returning the resulting lowercase string.